 5. Does Dom make you feel guilty or self-doubt if you can’t or don’t want to do something?

-BDSM can make us feel invincible and sexual attraction is a unique ambrosia for our self-perception.
-This is precisely why some egos in the scene can be so inflated, because they have had these intense and opening experiences.
-They feel like they are pontificating these experiences, leading intense sessions and gradients.
-Some, however, can lose touch with consistency, status and the well-being of the submissive.
+BDSM can make us feel invincible, and sexual attraction is a unique ambrosia for our self-perception.
+This is why some egos in the scene can be so inflated, having experienced these intense and revealing experiences.
+They feel almost priestly in gifting these experiences, leading intense sessions and dynamics.
+However, some can lose touch with the consequences, status, and well-being of the submissive person.

 Because a session can also be destructive.
 It can push you to the limits of your physical, mental and emotional abilities or capacities.
 If someone compares you to another person at such a vulnerable moment, belittles you or even attacks this vulnerability, this can have serious consequences for your self-perception.